Do you sometimes feel like having a smaller rolling home that could go almost anywhere?

 The next day we finally got all the way up to Tahoe!

-That scenic drive going up the mountain was even better because of the pickup truck we were in.
-As much as I enjoy driving a van, going up to 7000 feet on a winding road full of switchbacks was pretty fun in a pop up camper.
+That scenic drive going up the mountain was even better because of the Four Wheel Campers pickup truck we were in.
+As much as I enjoy driving a van, going up to 7000 feet on a winding road full of switchbacks was pretty fun in a pop-up camper.
 And that road around the lake is simply breathtaking.
 It was even better than what I’ve seen on Instagram!

 The trip was already memorable but something was missing.
-I couldn’t get this truck back in Sacramento without testing the 4 x 4 feature, hence the reason why we drove a few more hours to sleep in the middle of nowhere on BLM land in Nevada.
+I couldn’t get this truck back in Sacramento without testing the 4 x 4 feature of this Four Wheel Campers, hence the reason why we drove a few more hours to sleep in the middle of nowhere on BLM land in Nevada.
 And let me tell you it was great to be able to go up and down steep sandy hills or driving on muddy trails as if it was just a walk through the park!

 Although the pop up camper experience could not fully replace the comfort of my Sprinter, I could totally see myself having this as the perfect weekender vehicle.